etab12/OncoPlex/Supplementary_info/READMe.md

 # This folder contains:

-- A PDF file with the supplementary information
+- A PDF file with the supplementary information.

-- An Excel file with the tables described in the PDF
+- An Excel file with the tables described in the main PDF file.